ellemi/Fitness-Tracker-Data-Analysis-CaseStudy/README.md

 #### Findings:
 Users inconsistently wore their activity trackers throughout the month:
 - Only 64% (21) of the 33 users wore it every day
-- Only 36% (12) users tracked sleep at all, with only 9% (3) tracking sleep every day
+- Only 73% (24) users tracked sleep at all, with only 9% (3) tracking sleep every day
-- Only 36% (12) daily tracked calories burned
+- Only 36% (12) users tracked calories burned daily
 - Only 21% (7) users tracked average daily steps greater than 10K

 Users slept an average of seven hours daily, taking about 40 minutes to fall asleep.
-Sundays showed the highest average amount of sleep (7.5 hours,) but also showed the longest time taken to fall asleep, 51 minutes.
+Sundays showed the highest average duration of sleep (7.5 hours,) but also showed the longest time taken to fall asleep, 51 minutes.
+Sunday was also the least active day overall.

 Users who slept more were less sedentary.

-Activity level strongly affected calories burned.
+Users who moved more intensely burned more calories.

 ## Share
 [This Tableau project](https://public.tableau.com/views/BellabeatCaseStudy_16883416240690/Intro?:language=en-US&:display_count=n&:origin=viz_share_link) shows breakdowns and summaries of the data in visual form.